Cscrivens/READMEGenerator/README.md

 Please clone the link into your terminal to install.

 ## Usage
-Please enter node index.js into your terminal.
+The application will be invoked by using the following command: node index.js

 ## License
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)